Levi Sap Nei Thang: Music career

+My Little Offering is a Christian gospel album by Levi Sap Nei Thang, released on February 14, 2026.
+The album comprises 15 tracks, including nine English songs and six multilingual renditions in Arabic, Chinese, Hebrew, Hindi, Malay, and Persian.
+It was released on major music streaming platforms worldwide.

+Prior to her international career, she represented indigenous communities in Myanmar, performing patriotic songs on national television and at official state banquets.
+Her musical style is characterized by a blend of personal storytelling, faith-based themes, and cultural identity.

 Humanitarian

 Levi founded the charitable organization I Love Myanmar in 2001, which has provided many relief aids to the people affected by Cyclone Nargis since 2008.
 Her daughter died while she was supporting the victims of the cyclone.
 She has donated the Intensive Care Unit (ICU) to Yangon Children's Hospital and medicines to other hospitals in Chin State in memory of her daughter Emanuel.
 She has also established the Emanuel Foundation.

 She donated 286 houses for storm survivors in Daukkyi and Thechaung, Bogale, the southern part of Myanmar.
 The donation was accepted by Brig-Gen Kyaw Myint, the Deputy Minister of Social Welfare, Relief, and Resettlement of Myanmar.

 Levi was married to Daniel Lim who for many years was CEO of the International House of Prayer (IHOPKC), alongside Mike Bickle who, in 2023, confessed to sexual misconduct.